 Barriskill Studio Company

-The Barriskill Studio Company is made up from invited Conservatory-level students who are interested in a more dedicated study of dance.
-The Company is not a competitive team, rather a pre-professional program in which students are given the opportunity to work with guest choreographers from around the country to gain real experience auditioning and performing.
+The Barriskill Studio Company includes Conservatory-level students who are interested in a more dedicated study of dance.
+The Company is a pre-professional program which gives students opportunities to work with guest choreographers from around the country to gain real audition, choreographic and performance experience.
 Company members commit to an intensive rehearsal and performance schedule in addition to their dance classes throughout the year.
+While it is not a competition team, Company does train dancers to work collaboratively and provides a supportive collective for young people interested in exploring dance and its many avenues.

-The Company has performed at festivals and community events around the Triangle, recently at SPARKcon Festival, Carrboro Arts Festival, and the American Tobacco Tower Lighting.
+The Company has performed at festivals and community events around the Triangle, including SPARKcon Festival, Carrboro Arts Festival, and the American Tobacco Tower Lighting.

 For more information or to inquire about a choreography or performance opportunity, please contact Mari O'Donnell, company director.